mimecine/OpenVBX/DOCKER.md

 # Docker

-Docker allows you to run OpenVBX easily in a containerized environment, eliminating the need for you to insteall Apach, Mysql, and PHP on your local development machine.
+Docker allows you to run OpenVBX easily in a containerized environment, eliminating the need for you to install Apache, Mysql, and PHP on your local development machine.
 If you're unfamiliar with how docker works, [check it out](https://www.docker.com/get-docker)!

 ### Prerequisites